Jullymac/Jullymac/README.md

 ## About me

-- 💻 I’m a full stack web developer.
+- 💻 I’m a senior full stack developer.

 - 👶 I was born in Rio de Janeiro, Brazil.